 If your AC is making this noise, we suggest turning off your system right away and calling a professional.

-4. Loud Buzzing Noise or Popping Noise
+4. AC Loud Buzzing or Popping Noise

 If a loud buzzing, vibrating, or popping noise is coming from your air conditioning system, it often means you have an electrical issue.
 Electrical issues can be dangerous and need to be handled by a trusted HVAC technician.